remmmi/WooCommerce-Cart-REST-API/readme.txt

 - The default session handler only saves changes at the end of the request in the `shutdown` hook.
 - The default session handler has no support for concurrent requests.
 - The default session handler **does not support guest customers**.
-- The default session handler **does not store additional data that maybe required to help you**.
+- The default session handler **does not store additional data that may be required to help you**.
 - The default session handler **does not allow support for POS capability**.
 - More consistent with modern web.

 = Is "WooCommerce Shipping and Tax" plugin supported? =

-No. "WooCommerce Shipping and Tax" ignores any custom REST API's from allowing the ability to calculate the taxes from TaxJar except for WooCommerce Blocks and JetPack.
+No. "WooCommerce Shipping and Tax" ignores any custom REST APIs from allowing the ability to calculate the taxes from TaxJar except for WooCommerce Blocks and JetPack.
 We don't recommend it.
 However, [TaxJar for WooCommerce](https://wordpress.org/plugins/taxjar-simplified-taxes-for-woocommerce/) plugin is supported.

 = Is "TaxJar for WooCommerce" plugin supported? =